Billy Corgan: Mental health

-For much of his life, Corgan has struggled with anxiety, depression, panic attacks, self-harm, obsessive-compulsive disorder, and suicidal ideation.
+For much of his life, Corgan has struggled with anxiety, depression, panic attacks, self-harm, obsessive–compulsive disorder, and suicidal ideation.
 He attributes these problems to the abuse he endured as a child at the hands of his father and stepmother, as well as other personal issues.
 He has since become an advocate for abuse support networks.

 Involvement with sports

-Corgan is an avid fan of the Chicago Cubs; he was also an occasional commentator on the team for late WXRT DJ Lin Brehmer.
+Corgan is an enthusiastic fan of the Chicago Cubs; he was also an occasional commentator on the team for late WXRT DJ Lin Brehmer.
 He has appeared at many Cubs games, occasionally throwing the ceremonial first pitch or singing "Take Me Out to the Ballgame".
 He is also a fan of the Chicago Bulls, Chicago Blackhawks and Chicago Bears, and became personal friends with Dennis Rodman and Chris Chelios.
 He is an avid professional wrestling fan, and appeared at an ECW event wielding an acoustic guitar as a weapon.
 In 2008, the Pumpkins song "Doomsday Clock" was used by ROH for promotional videos.
 On April 26, 2010, Corgan appeared on the SIRIUS Satellite Radio program Right After Wrestling with Arda Ocal to discuss his love for wrestling and the importance of unique theme songs for characters.
 On August 26, 2010, he took part in a storyline with AAA during a concert for MTV World Stage.
 As far as other entertainment, Corgan once commented that all he watches on TV are "sports and the Three Stooges".
 In March 2008, he was spotted in the crowd at the final day of a cricket test match between New Zealand and England.

 Spiritual beliefs

-Corgan accepts some elements of Catholicism, Buddhism, and Ken Wilber's spiritual ideas.
+Corgan identifies as Christian, though has mentioned that he accepts elements of Buddhism and Ken Wilber's spiritual ideas as well as gnosticism.
 In 2009, he launched Everything From Here to There, an interfaith website that is devoted to "Mind-Body-Soul" integration.
 He mentions praying each morning and night to be able to see through Jesus Christ's eyes and feel with his heart.
 An analysis of the symbolism of Corgan's lyrics considered the blend of beliefs he has cited in various interviews, which include ideas about religion, multiple dimensions, and psychic phenomena.
-In an interview on the Howard Stern Show, Corgan said he had an encounter with a person who had the ability to shapeshift.
+In an interview on the Howard Stern Show, Corgan said he had an encounter with a person who had the ability to shapeshift, though he later stated it could have been a hallucination.

-Family and romantic relationships
+Family

 Corgan's mother Martha died in December 1996.
 The song "For Martha", from Adore, was written in her memory.
 In the early 2000s Corgan named his label Martha's Music after her as well.
 A picture of Martha as a young girl sitting on a fake moon at Riverview Park is featured on the flipside of the Siamese Dream booklet.